SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

       string in the diagnostic log when the content is reloaded.
 This is optional - if missing no notification is done.

+   stable
+      If this key is present, the contents of the text are *stable* which means content will only be replaced, not discarded.
+If the content file is changed but cannot be read, the default is to discard the content block because the inaccessibility is presumed intentional.
+If the block is stable then only a valid read of an updated file will change the content.
+Note that a stable block will only use the ``text`` key if the file is not initially available.
+Once a successful load occurs there will always be text that is considered valid.

    One of ``path`` and ``text`` must be present.
 If both are present ``path`` takes precedence.
 The file contents are used if the file can be read, otherwise the value in ``text`` is used.
 If only ``path`` is present it is a configuration error if the file specified by ``path`` cannot